Create Compliance Training Like a Pro with Rise 360

-The continue block is one of the block types available to you in Rise.
-It prevents a learner from moving on until they’ve seen all of the previous content.
+The continue block can be set up to prevent a learner from moving on until they’ve seen all of the previous content.

-A continue block can work different ways, depending on which completion type you choose under the completion type drop-down menu.
+A continue block can work in different ways, depending on which completion type you choose under the completion type drop-down menu.
 These options include:

-The example above uses a continue button at the end of each blocks lesson with the “Complete All Blocks Above” setting.
+The safety course example above uses a continue block at the end of each lesson with the “Complete All Blocks Above” setting.

 Enable Restricted Navigation

-When you’re creating a compliance course with Rise, you’ll want to consider using restricted navigation in conjunction with your continue block.
-Restricting navigation means your learner must click through each lesson in the order they are presented in the outline; for example, the learner would have to take lessons sequentially and wouldn’t be able to click ahead to the final lesson without viewing each lesson before it.
-You can adjust the navigation by opening your course settings and changing the navigation mode from “Free” to “Restricted.”
+When you’re creating a compliance course with Rise 360, you might consider using restricted navigation in conjunction with your continue block.
+Restricting navigation means your learner must click through each lesson in lesson order.
+For example, the learner would have to take lessons sequentially and wouldn’t be able to click ahead to the final lesson without viewing each lesson before it.
+You can find the settings for controlling course navigation under the settings menu.
+Under the navigation mode drop-down, choose Restricted.